Best Way to Track AI Launches Weekly

 Checklist: Do / Don't

-• Do: Use one signal layer; time-box 20–25 min; shortlist 5 then pick one action; document with primary source link.
+• Do: Use one signal layer; time-box 20-25 min; shortlist 5 then pick one action; document with the primary source link.

 • Don't: Jump between many feeds; skip the "one action" step; extend the session indefinitely.